-Your doctor may prescribe a blood-thinning medication such as aspirin or warfarin (Coumadin, Jantoven) to help prevent blood clots after your VAD is implanted.
+Your doctor will prescribe blood-thinning medications, including warfarin (Coumadin, Jantoven) and aspirin to help prevent blood clots after your VAD is implanted.
 You'll need to have regular blood tests to monitor warfarin's effects.

 It's very important to follow the instructions for taking warfarin carefully.
 Warfarin is a medication that can have dangerous side effects if not taken exactly as instructed, so talk to your doctor about any special instructions you'll need to follow.

 - Bleeding.
 Implanting a VAD requires open-heart surgery.
 Having open-heart surgery can increase your risk of bleeding during or after your procedure.
 Taking blood-thinning medications to reduce your risk of blood clotting also increases your risk of dangerous bleeding into the gastrointestinal tract and the brain.

 Infection.
 Because the power source and control unit for your VAD are located outside your body and are connected through a port in your skin, there's an increased risk of germs getting in the port and causing a serious infection.